-#1 Resume for a medical industry: here receptionist cares about people as much as a doctor.
+#1 Resume for the medical industry: here receptionist cares about people as much as a doctor.
 Most of the private clinics require someone, who knows the software, deals with incoming calls and can optimize the workflow in an effective way.

-#2 Resume for a front-desk team member: the hospitality sector is well-known about receptionist duties.
+#2 Resume for a front-desk team member: the hospitality sector is well-known for receptionist duties.
 Be ready to leave a comfort zone, dealing with the strangest demands in your life.
 A diploma from high school and specific certificates will help you to get a job, as there are many applicants all the time.

 To ease the process of formatting, you may like searching for a sample of a front-desk receptionist resume.
 Whenever you passed training in office machinery, don’t hesitate to mention it; the additional education and customer service are the best recommendations here!

 #3 Resume for a beauty salon: well, thanks to great advertising, the receptionist is never bored in this case.
 Select the programs you participated in; recall even the volunteer experience if it can show your connection to customer service.